 How do I view my WSKeys and their properties?

 Use WSKey Management.
-Sign in with your WorldCat account and any WSKeys associated with your account will be listed.
+Sign in with your OCLC Services Account or WorldCat.org account and any WSKeys associated with your account will be listed.
 Clicking on a particular WSKey displays information associated with that key.

 How do I add OCLC Services to my key?